como-hacer-segura-raspberry-pi

 passwd

-• Length: Use passwords that are at least 12 characters long.
+• Length: Use passwords of at least 12 characters.

 • Complexity: Include a combination of uppercase letters, lowercase letters, numbers, and symbols.